 Using Divide and Conquer algorithms to solve problem

 In general, divide and conquer is based on the following idea.
 The whole problem we want to solve may be too big to understand or solve at once.
 We break it up into smaller problems, find the solution once and then repeat the process.
-The sub solutions are independent of each other.
+The sub-solutions are independent of each other.
 Also unlike dynamic programming, we do not store the sub solutions.

 Getting ready